 A XIV th century fortress , it is a testimony to military architecture that offers an exceptional panorama of the region.
 At the top of the Mond Andaon, a rocky outcrop rising up 50 meters above the floodplain of the Rhône, the Fort Saint André was commanded by King Philip the Fair and built by John the Good at the XIV th century.
 This 750 metres long fortification built to potect the Saint André Abbay and the bourg wich allowed the king of France to assert the power in the country.
 Just a few kilometres from Avignon, this masterpiece of military architetcure offers panoramic views of Mont ventoux, the Alpilles and the Luberon.

 30400 Villeneuve lez Avignon

-From Avignon on the other side of the Rhône and from even farther away, you can clearly see the fort standing proudly.
-But it is only once you are there that you can fully appreciate the strategic position of this fort dominating the Rhône Valley.
-From the top of its parapet walk, you can observe the Popes' Palace across the way, the bridge of Avignon, which spanned the entire river at the time, the Philippe Le Bel Tower also standing guard, the Chartreuse monastery in the village below, the Saint-André Abbey encompassed within the fort's defensive walls and the entire surrounding countryside.
+From Avignon, on the other side of the Rhône and from even farther away, you can clearly see the fort standing proudly.
+But it is only once you are there that you can fully appreciate the strategic position of this fort dominating the Rhône valley.
+From the top of its parapet walk, you can observe the Popes 's Palace across the way, the Philippe IV le Bel tower, the saint André abbey encompassed within the fort's defensive walls, the chartreuse's monastery in the village below and the entire surroundings countryside.